skafdasschaf/lilypond-tools/README.md

 Each run of LilyPond and LuaLaTeX generates a log file, which is stored in `tmp/<score>.ly.log` and `tmp/<score>.tex.log`, respectively.
 This script collects all errors, warnings, and full boxes from these logs, prints them on the terminal, and stores them in `tmp/_logs.txt`.
 Its single optional argument allows to change the directory where log files are searched (default: tmp).

+## ees_articulate.ly

+A variant of LilyPond's `articulate.ly` with longer staccatissimo and slower trills.

 ## instrument_data.csv